Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Chazy equations

 In this section we derive the Chazy equation and its higher-order analogues, each of them canonically associated to a set of Ramanujan identities that are in a one-to-one correspondence with the Hecke groups.

 We will also show that like the Chazy equation, its higher-order generalizations also possess the Painlev\'e property.
 In particular, the Chazy equation and its generalizations possess negative resonances, which in turn naively imply the instability of linear perturbations about its solutions.
-We will show that the negative resonances vanish ``on-shell,'' {\em i.e.}, when the Chazy equation is satisfied.
+We will show that the negative resonances vanish ``on-shell,'' i.e., when the Chazy equation is satisfied.
 This demonstrates the stability of these solutions against linear perturbations.

 Let us quickly review the relation between the Chazy equation and the Ramanujan identities corresponding to the modular group.
-The Ramanujan identities for H$ (3) $ take the following form:
+The Ramanujan identities for H$ (3) $ take the following form

-A well-known strategy (outlined for example in \cite{Chanda:2015baj}) consists of using the above equations to find a differential equation satisfied by the weight-$2$ Eisenstein series $E_2$, which we will denote by $ y $.
-This is done straightforwardly --- differentiate \eqref{eq:RamanujanDP} and plug in \eqref{eq:RamanujanDQ}, and so on, all the while systematically eliminating heavier Eisenstein series --- and we find the following equation:
+A well-known strategy (outlined for example in \cite{Chanda:2015baj}) consists of using the above equations to find a differential equation satisfied by the weight $2$ Eisenstein series $E_2^{(3)}$, which we will denote by~$ y $.
+This is done straightforwardly by elimination and we find the following equation:

-which is almost, but not quite, the Chazy equation.
-The Chazy equation is a nonlinear third-order differential equation which takes the form

-The difference between these two equations just corresponds to different conventions for the elliptic nome; the derivatives in \eqref{eq:Chazy3} are with respect to $\log q = 2\pi\ii \, \tau$, while those in \eqref{eq:Chazy} are with respect to, say, some variable $t$.
-It may be readily verified that the variable change

-allows us to interpolate between the two equations.
-Thus \eqref{eq:Chazy3} is fully equivalent to the Chazy equation \eqref{eq:Chazy}, and we will refer to the latter as $ C_3 $.
-In order to make contact with the Chazy equation for H$(3)$, we will henceforth use the accent $'$ to denote
+where $y^{(m)}$ is $m$-th derivative of $y$ with respect to $\tau$ (see, e.g., equation~\eqref{eq:AHSII_Revised_V3:1}).
+Up to rescalings, this nonlinear third-order differential equation is known as the Chazy equation \cite{CLARKSON1996225}.
+It originally arose in the study of third-order ordinary differential equations having the Painlev\'e property.
+We shall return to a detailed study of this property in Section \ref{sec:Painleve}.
+Before this, we derive higher-order Chazy equations that are derived straightforwardly from the Ramanujan identities.

-\subsection{Higher-Order Chazy Equations}
+\subsection{Higher-order Chazy equations}

 Now that we have a procedure for deriving the Chazy equation corresponding to Ramanujan's identities, it is natural to ask: if the Ramanujan identities admit a generalization to the case of Hecke groups, what do the corresponding Chazy equations $ C_m $ look like?